robenkleene/software-references/apple-mail.md

 ## Exchange

 If an email that was moved is stuck in the `Inbox`, use `Mailbox > Rebuild` then try moving it again.

+If that doesn't work, you'll have to delete and re-add the account.